 First, find a yarn in the same weight category as what the pattern calls for.
 Those categories begin at lace and end at jumbo.
 The Craft Yarn Council has developed a simple standard to help you understand them.
-For example, worsted weight is a mid-range-thickness yarn and if the pattern calls for that, you could consider either our Superwash Worsted or our Trinity Worsted.
+For example, worsted weight is a mid-range-thickness yarn and if the pattern calls for that, you could consider our Superwash Worsted.

 Side note, though!
 Even if the yarn label suggests a specific gauge for that yarn doesn’t mean it isn’t suitable.
 Swatching and blocking is the only way to know for sure.

 Different fibers have their own unique characteristics (such as bamboo being floppy and slick, or silk blooming significantly when wet).
 Try to choose a blend that closely mimics the original yarn used in the pattern.
 Our worsted blends are pretty interchangeable, but Bulletproof Sock tends to differ in drape and feel (for garments, especially) than our Tough Love Sock.

 Once you’ve selected a yarn that is a good comparison, you’ll want to swatch, wash, and block.
 In fact, this is so important that I’m going to repeat it: SWATCH, WASH, and BLOCK YOUR YARN.
 Several reasons why: